fnca-open-standards/ticket/Open-Ticket-Specification.md

 # AttachmentList (Attachments to tickets)

 Attachments to tickets can be URI links or Base64 encoded binary values contained in a simple object collection.
-If a document is directly attached, then the base64 encoded binary informaiton should be in the "value" property.
+If a document is directly attached, then the base64 encoded binary information should be in the "value" property.
 If the document is a URI reference, the value should be in the "uri" property instead.

 ```
 "attachmentList":[